 I quickly realized how much about the industry I did not know.

-I began to network with other children’s writers, especially fellow Native Americans, and when it came time to look for an agent,
+I began to network with other children’s writers,

 Acquired Rights from Harper.

 Remembering George McHugh Nicholson from Children’s Book Council.
 Peek:

 “Soon after Nicholson moved to New York City in 1959,